 SendBillingMqThJob: To send channel fee billing to HUB via MQ on workday, and generate charge report after receiving the reply from HUB

-RMS Job: to generate txt form data file according to RMS requirement and send to RMS, one file per merchant, recon success’ merchant.
+RMS Job: to generate RMS data file according to RMS requirement and send to RMS, one file per merchant, only applicable for recon success’ merchant.

 HolidayMngJOB: to receive files from HUB and set holidays.